Basel-City 2026: All Verified Changes

 How we got here

 In June 2021, voters in Basel-Stadt approved the cantonal Minimum Wage Act (MiLoG) in a referendum.
 Because immediate introduction would have hit businesses too abruptly, the legislator chose a phased rollout.
-The law has applied since 1 July 2022, with annual indexation tied to the Swiss consumer price index.
+The law has applied since 1 July 2022, with annual indexation tied to a mixed index.

 The progression is binding and monitored by the Cantonal Office for Economy and Labour (AWA) Basel-Stadt: